 2021 Bikur Cholim Conference

-You are invited to attend the 2021 10-week series of lectures and discussions around this important topic.
+You are invited to attend this series of 10 lectures and discussions around this important topic.
 This conference series begins January 4th, 2021, and runs through May 10th, 2021, online using Zoom at 7:00pm Eastern Time, 4:00pm Pacific Time.
-These weekly evening lectures are taught by prominent teachers and rabbis.
-More more information and to register click here.
+These bi-weekly evening lectures are taught by prominent teachers and rabbis.
+Click for more more information or to register.